IngramCapa/bank_tech_test/README.md

 # bank_tech_test

 Week 10 tech test at Makers.
-The purpose of this is to practice OO design and TDD.
+The purpose of this is to practice OO design and TDD and reflect on how to improve personal programming practices.

 ## Specification